WarrenTheRabbit/reposleuth/README.md

 You also have a warm, almost fluttering feeling in your stomach.
 It is your courage lamp.
 You are fond of it and you are glad it is there.
 It will help you in the days ahead.

 And *wow*, it feels really good to know that you are wanted.
 You are wanted by the world.
 It is silly you ever doubted it - you can choose and you can commit.
-Surprisingly, it actually feels really, really good to be hated by The Shed of Unwanted Things too.
-What a duckface it was.

-You also know two truths:
+It is so simple.
+You are A Wanted Thing and you know two truths:

 1) You have everything you need to become a programmer.
 All you to have to do is care, take responsibility, build, say Yes and throw yourself wholeheartedly forward through time and into encounters with other people.

 2) Even though you know for sure that you are not at all special, you can be just as sure that any time you choose to turn up and care you will, without fail, create something that is.

 Thank you for reading.
+You can commit and you can choose.

 Warren Markham
 |[create an issue](https://github.com/WarrenTheRabbit/reposleuth/issues)|[messaging me on LinkedIn](https://www.linkedin.com/in/warrenmarkham/)|[schedule a chat](https://calendly.com/byte-sized-chats/30min)|

+P.S: Surprisingly, and with a small giggle, you realise it actually feels really, really good to be hated by The Shed of Unwanted Things too.
+Who gives a flying two bobs about whether or not it likes you anyway.
+It was a total utter duckface.